-Strategy Timeline Review access to all public buildings in accordance with DSC checklists.
-June 2018 Ensure all buildings and facilities, including public toilets, are physically accessible to people with disability within existing resources.
-Ongoing Ensure that all new or redevelopment works provide access to people with disability, where practicable.
-Ongoing Continue to ensure all premises and other infrastructure related to transport facilities is accessible.
-Ongoing Ensure additional adequate priority parking to meet the demand of people with disability in terms of quantity and location.
-October 201outcome

-Strategy Timeline Continue to advocate to local businesses and tourist venues the requirements for and benefits Ongoing flowing from the provision of accessible venues.
+Strategy Timeline Ensure all buildings and facilities, including public toilets, are physically accessible to people with Ongoing disability within existing resources.
+Ensure that all new or redevelopment works provide access to people with disability, where Ongoing practicable.
+Continue to ensure all premises and other infrastructure related to transport facilities is accessible.
+Ongoing Ensure additional adequate priority parking to meet the demand of people with disability in terms Ongoing of quantity and location.
+Continue to advocate to local businesses and tourist venues the requirements for and benefits Ongoing flowing from the provision of accessible venues.
 Ensure that parks and reserves remain accessible.
 Ongoing